-155 The ice cloud effective radius (R_i) is obtained by the relationship between mass extinction coefficient (k) and cloud effective radius.
+The procedures for ice clouds are more complex.
+The ice cloud effective radius (R_i) is obtained by the relationship between mass extinction coefficient (k) in the visible wavelength and cloud effective radius.
 The k can be given by an empirical relationship based on in-situ measurements (Heymsfield and McFarquhar, 1996; Platt, 1997; Heymsfield et al., 2003):

+150

-$$k = 0.018 \times (IWC)^{-0.14} \tag{2}$$
+$$k = 0.018 \times (IWC)^{-0.14}$$

+(2)

-where IWC is the corresponding ice water content, and it is obtained from the cloud mixing ratio and density of air.
-Once k is produced, the corresponding R_i can be available from the cloud property database.
+where IWC is the ice water content, and it can be calculated as the product of cloud mixing ratio and density of air.
+Once k is obtained, the corresponding R_i can be calculated as k is a commonly a function of R_i in the framework of the RTM parameterization.

-The optical depth determines the attenuation of radiation in the cloud layer.
-When the cloud effective radius (R_w or R_i) and the corresponding k are given, the cloud optical depth (τ) in the visible wavelength can be obtained by:
+The optical depth is another key radiative parameter for the coupling.
+When the cloud effective radius $(R_w \text{ or } R_i)$ and the corresponding k are given, the cloud optical depth (τ) in the visible wavelength can be obtained by:

-$\tau = k \times \text{CWP}$
+$$\tau = k \times CWP \tag{3}$$

-where CWP is the cloud (water or ice phase cloud) water path in each grid box and is found by integrating the cloud water 165 content (CWC) from the cloud base (h{base}) to top (h{top}):
+where CWP is the cloud (water or ice phase cloud) water path in each grid box and is found by integrating the cloud water content (CWC) from the cloud base (h{base}) to top (h{top}):